Global Stocks Rise on Manufacturing Data

 Global stocks rose after manufacturing data in both China and Europe showed some improvement, but economic growth concerns remained.

-The Stoxx Europe 600 rose 0.3% on Monday, putting it on course for a third consecutive session of gains.
+The Stoxx Europe 600 closed 0.3% higher on Monday, marking a third consecutive session of gains.

-The U.K.'s FTSE 100 was up 1.2%, leading regional gains as Brexit worries weighed on the British pound, providing a boost to the blue-chip index's companies that make a significant portion of their profits overseas.
+The U.K.'s FTSE 100 climbed 1%, topping regional gains as worries the government would turn to a general election to break the nation's Brexit deadlock weighed on the British pound and provided a boost to the blue-chip index's companies that make a significant portion of their profit overseas.

 Still, investors and analysts remained concerned about the region's growth prospects, which have been buffeted by the threat of a no-deal Brexit and the U.S.-China trade fight.

-After the economies of Germany and the U.K. contracted in the second quarter, investors were hoping for signs in the data suggesting the two economies could dodge a recession.
+After the economies of Germany and the U.K. contracted in the second quarter, investors were hoping that similar PMI surveys of those nation's manufacturers released Monday might offer signs the two economies could dodge a recession.
 A common definition of a recession is at least two consecutive quarters of negative growth.

-Instead, the figures confirmed that "Germany and others are being caught up in the trade war between the U.S. and China," said Peter Dixon, chief economist at Commerzbank, adding that Germany's manufacturing sector was likely in recession.
+Instead, the figures confirmed that "Germany and others are being caught up in the trade war between the U.S. and China," said Peter Dixon, chief economist at Commerzbank, adding that Germany's manufacturing PMI data suggested the sector was likely in recession.

 London-listed pharmaceutical giant AstraZeneca made some of the largest gains in Europe.
-Its shares rose 3.5% to an all-time high after positive results from trials of its Farxiga drug.
+Its shares rose 2.9% after reaching a record level following positive results from trials of its Farxiga drug.

 Asian stock indexes were mixed, with Japan's Nikkei and Hong Kong's Hang Seng both down 0.4%, while Korea's Kospi edged up 0.1%.